kkaleidoskull/kkaleidoskull/README.md

-⚠️IMPORTANT!!! please block @ccherrypie on github and do not interact with him. a doc is in the works as of now and until it is finished, i will keep this disclaimer here. he has done some disgusting things towards minors + a lot more.
+⚠️IMPORTANT!!! please block @ccherrypie on github and do not interact with him. a doc is in the works as of now and until it is finished, i will keep this disclaimer here. he has done some disgusting things towards minors + a lot more, and is currently going around playing victim and lying, even though we do have evidence.

 <img width="540" height="41" alt="image" src="https://github.com/user-attachments/assets/2a5c2b32-90b4-46b6-9b33-df2b2aa02509" />